 - multidisciplinary major in arts, media and culture, BA degree - double concentration in arts, media and culture, BA degree Programs, Activities, and Facilities Students are encouraged to participate fully in the activities and programs offered in the art and design, media and communication, music, and theatre departments.
-In particular, students are encouraged to participate in the London travel study.
+In particular, students are encouraged to participate in the London + Paris travel study, which is generally offered in alternate years.
 Job Opportunities Graduates in arts, media and culture have pursued careers such as education, film production, print, and interactive industry.
 Game Development Game Development Program Dr. Kevin Schut, Program Lead The major, concentration, and minor in Game Development prepare students to work in the video game industry as visual artists and designers, composers or sound designers, software developers, or game designers.
 The major has a shared core of courses that all students in the program take (27 s.h.).
 In addition, students specialize in one of four streams (each consisting of 36 s.h.): Game Art, Music & Sound Design, Software Development, or Game Design.
 The concentration and minor have a set of required courses (15 s.h.), and a set of elective choices of the courses available for the major (15 s.h. for the concentration, and 9 s.h. for the minor).
 The Game Development program is built around 15 s.h. of project courses in which students make and market video games.
 The other non-stream required courses include an introduction to development, an overview of the games industry, a critical cultural study of video games, and a practicum in the industry.
 Courses in the streams prepare students to be specialists in a particular aspect of game making.
 Program Checklists and Requirements:

-- game development major-art stream - game development major music and sound design stream - game development major software development stream - game development major game design stream - game development concentration or minor Note: This program is offered under the written consent of the Minister of Advanced Education effective June 5, 2019, having undergone a quality assessment process and been found to meet the criteria established by the minister.
+- game development major-art stream

+- game development major music and sound design stream

+- game development major software development stream

+- game development major game design stream

+- game development concentration or minor

+Note: This program is offered under the written consent of the Minister of Advanced Education effective June 5, 2019, having undergone a quality assessment process and been found to meet the criteria established by the minister.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).
-General Studies A student may choose to pursue a BA or a BSc in general studies.
-These programs incorporate academic study in a combination of disciplines.
-This is particularly suitable for students whose areas of interest extend beyond the usual disciplinary boundaries.
-A BA in general studies is available by combining a minimum of two minors (24 sem. hrs. each), at least one of which is not a natural or applied science.
-A BSc in general studies is available by combining a minimum of two minors (24 sem. hrs. each), both of which must be in the natural sciences.
-For more depth, students may choose to do a concentration (30 sem. hrs.) in one or both cases.
-Minor and concentration requirements are listed under the various disciplines.
-Program Checklists and Requirements:

-• major in general studies, BA degree Media + Communication Department of Media + Communication Kevin Schut, Ph.D., Chair To study communication is to investigate how people understand, influence, and relate to each other through the creation and co-creation of messages in diverse contexts and situations.
+Media + Communication

+Department of Media + Communication

+Kevin Schut, Ph.D., Chair

+To study communication is to investigate how people understand, influence, and relate to each other through the creation and co-creation of messages in diverse contexts and situations.
 Students in this program examine and gain experience in the power, creativity, and responsibilities of media communication, leadership communication, and professional writing.
 The Department offers opportunity for on- and off-campus practica and co-op work opportunities to help students bridge the gap between university and career-related professional experience.
 The program is rooted in critical thinking and Christian ethics with the goal to develop leaders of integrity, wisdom, and honesty.

-The Department of Media and Communication features a liberal arts curriculum that emphasizes and assists students to think, create, write, lead, and speak well and offers the opportunity for skill development in numerous communication contexts.
+The Department of Media + Communication features a liberal arts curriculum that emphasizes and assists students to think, create, write, lead, and speak well and offers the opportunity for skill development in numerous communication contexts.

 The Department offers: